NikitaHello/tiktok_autouploader/README.md

   <summary>Windows</summary>

   Before automation you need to manualy launch first video uploade to your tik-tok channel.
 This have to be done as a workaround to problem with downloading age-restricted videos from youtube.
 Find **...\TiktokAutoUploader\upload_start.bat** file in project repository and launch it.
-Next follow the messages in cli, log in your youtube accaunt to create cookie cache, so you won't need to do this next time.
+Next follow the messages in cli, log in your youtube account to create cookie cache, so you won't need to do this next time.

 To access Windows Task Scheduler, use the Win+R key combination and enter taskschd.msc.
 Alternatively, search for it through the standard Windows search.